What is a Hammer Toe?

 - Avoid heels more than two inches tall.

-- A loose-fitting pair of shoes can also help protect the foot while reducing pressure on the affected toe, making walking a little easier until a visit to your podiatrist can be arranged.
-While this treatment will make the hammer toe feel better, it is important to remember that it does not cure the condition.
-A trip to the podiatrist’s office will be necessary to repair the toe to allow for normal foot function.
+- A loose-fitting pair of shoes can also help protect the foot while reducing pressure on the affected toe, making walking a little easier until a visit to a podiatrist can be arranged.

 - Avoid wearing shoes that are too tight or narrow.
 Children should have their shoes properly fitted on a regular basis, as their feet can often outgrow their shoes rapidly.

-If pain persists, see a podiatrist.
+If pain persists, talk to Dr. Tatiana DeLaurentiis.
 If left untreated, hammer toes tend to become rigid, making non-surgical treatment less of an option.

 The treatment options vary with the type and severity of each hammer toe, although identifying the deformity early in its development is important to avoid surgery.
-Your podiatric physician will examine and X-ray the affected area and recommend a treatment plan specific to your condition.
+Dr. DeLaurentiis physician will examine and X-ray the affected area and recommend a treatment plan specific to your condition.

-Orthotic Devices: Custom shoe inserts made by your podiatrist may be useful in controlling foot function.
+- Orthotic Devices: Custom shoe inserts made by Dr. DeLaurentiis may be useful in controlling foot function.
 An orthotic device may reduce symptoms and prevent the worsening of the hammer toe deformity.

-Surgical Options: Several surgical procedures are available to the podiatric physician.
+- Surgical Options: Several surgical procedures are available.
 For less severe deformities, the surgery will remove the bony prominence and restore normal alignment of the toe joint, thus relieving pain.
 Severe hammer toes, which are not fully reducible, may require more complex surgical procedures.

 Recuperation takes time, and some swelling and discomfort are common for several weeks following surgery.
-Any pain, however, is easily managed with medications prescribed by your podiatrist.
+Any pain, however, is easily managed with prescribed medications

 There are several things you can do to help prevent hammer toes from forming or progressing: